Finland's Universal Basic Income Called 'Useless' By Trade Union Economist

 Basically it means everyone gets treated EQUALLY, and you would be amazed how many people hate that idea.

-Usually because THEY want to be the ones deciding who is 'w
+Usually because THEY want to be the ones deciding who is 'worthy' of support.

+The cost is self-adjusting, because basically all countries have graduated income taxes, and UBI is also taxed, so people with large incomes

+just end up repaying most of it in tax anyway.
+A country should use a combination of personal tax, and savings from the scrapping of all the broken

 Re: (Score:2)